canonical/fpgad/README.md

 For overlays, the device_handle is only reqiured in order to set fpga_flags if necessary.
 This only applies to the

 The bitstreams will always be applied before any overlays to avoid CPU misfires.
-This means that if an overlay is also configured to apply a bitstream, this will overwrite the previously written bitstreams
+This means that if an overlay is also configured to apply a bitstream, this will overwrite the previously written bitstreams.

+If a user provided config (`/etc/fpgad/config.toml`) contains a `[boot_firmware]` section, this will override the vendor provided [boot_firmware].

 | Key                      | Description                                                                                                                              |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------|